samtragesser/Advanced-Econometrics-II/Projects/README.md

 ## Project Descriptions

 ### Project 1: Downloading and Working with NLS Data
-For this project you need to download data from the National Longitudinal Survey.

-Your primary goal is to find a variable that you would like to explain using a multinomial logistic regression.
-Some examples occupation, industry, degree completion, college major, 2year/4year college enrollment.
+This project incorporates data from the National Longitudinal Survey with the primary goal to find a variable that will be explained using a multinomial logistic regression.
+The code script includes data import, cleaning, visualizations, summary statistics, and initial analysis.

-For some of the variables you might consider aggregating the outcomes to some extent.
-For example, rather than having 300 occupations, aggregate them to 3 or 4 broad categories.

-Once you decide on the variable you will study, pick 3 or 4 variables you think could be used to explain the variables.

-Import the data into matlab and perform any necessary data cleaning and summarize the data.

-You need to produce a coherent write-up that includes:

-1) A description of the outcome variables you are studying and anything you had to do to construct the outcome variable

-2) A description of the explanatory variables

-3) A discussion of the prominence of missing values for each of the variables and how you handled the missing values

-4) Produce and discuss summary measures of the variables, tabulations, means, etc.

 ### Project 2: Use Your NLSY Data to Estimate a Multinomial Logit Model
-Using the multinomial outcome you created in Project #1, estimate a mulitnomial logit model that uses the explanatory variables you chose.
+Using the multinomial outcome created in Project #1, estimation of a mulitnomial logit model.
+Code includes regression results, average marginal effects, and analysis.

-1) Briefly describe the nature of the outcome variables and the control variables

-2) State the number of observations you will use

-3) Define your baseline category

-4) Estimate the multinomial logit model.
-Put the parameters and standard errors in a nice table

-5) Comment on the sign and statistical significance of the variables, is there anything unusual, or do all of the variables have the expected sign

-6) Calculate the average marginal effect for all of the variables on all of the outcomes.
-Comment on which variables have the largest effect.

 ### Project 3: Random Utility Model